Most dental services fall into a wide price range. Veneers are no exception.

 The longer you can make your veneers last, the more money you will save.
 Each new application adds strain on your teeth.
 Eventually, wearers of veneers are destined for more invasive tooth restoration.

-You should factor in the cost of dental crowns ($-) and implants ($-) in the long term.
+You should factor in the cost of dental crowns ($-) and dental implant cost ($-) in the long term.
 Getting veneers at a young age makes these eventual costs more likely.
 Ultra-thin veneers require less tooth sculpting and therefore may help you avoid them.

 Different fees associated with dental procedures are part of what makes it hard to narrow the price range.